waldronmatt/gameball-settings/README.md

 My personal gameball mouse settings with a focus on scrolling for programming.

-I use Windows to set default mouse settings and X-Mouse to enhance my Gameball settings.
+I use windows to set default mouse settings and x-mouse to enhance my gameball settings.

 ## Windows Defaults

-I have the following default windows mouse settings:

 ![motion](img/default-motion.png)